-For additional discussion of the Dodd-Frank Act and EGRRCPA requirements and their related application, see "Business - Regulation and Supervision and Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our 2019 Form 10-K.
+For additional discussion of the EGRRCPA and the Tailoring Rules, see "Business - Regulation and Supervision" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our 2019 Form 10-K.

-Table 3 below presents the U.S. Basel III Standardized capital ratios for CFG and CBNA as of December 31, 2019.
+Table 3 below presents the U.S. Basel III Standardized capital ratios for CFG and CBNA as of March 31, 2020.
 All ratios remained well above the U.S. Basel III minimums.
-Please refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our 2019 Form 10-K for additional information related to the calculation of our capital ratios.
+Please refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our Form 10-Q for the period ended March 31, 2020 for additional information related to the calculation of our capital ratios.